smart-data-models/dataModel.PointOfInteraction/SmartSpot/doc/spec.md

         model: ' https://schema.org/Text'
         type: Property
     coverageRadius:
-      description: 'Radius of the spot coverage area in meters'
+      description: Radius of the spot coverage area in meters
       minimum: 1
-      type: integer
+      type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     id:
       anyOf: &smartspot_-_properties_-_owner_-_items_-_anyof
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
+      description: Unique identifier of the entity
       x-ngsi:
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item.
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
         anyOf: *smartspot_-_properties_-_owner_-_items_-_anyof
-        description: 'Property.
-Unique identifier of the entity'
+        description: Property.
+Unique identifier of the entity
       type: array
       x-ngsi:
         type: Property
     refSmartPointOfInteraction:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Reference to the Smart Point of Interaction which includes this Smart Spot'
+      description: Reference to the Smart Point of Interaction which includes this Smart Spot
       x-ngsi:
         model: https://schema.org/URL
         type: Relationship
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri